Floor Joist Span Calculator — ft, in to joist size

 How to use this calculator

-Live load: 40 psf for living areas (IRC default), 30 psf for sleeping rooms.
-Dead load: typically 10-20 psf including subfloor, finishes, and ceiling below.
-Deflection is checked against L/360 for live load per IRC requirements.
+Live load: 40 psf for living areas (IRC default), 30 psf for sleeping rooms, 50 psf for assembly.
+Dead load: 10 psf light (subfloor only), 15 psf typical (subfloor + ceiling + finishes), 20 psf heavy (tile/stone).
+Deflection is checked at L/360 for live load — IRC requires it, and a stiffer L/480 keeps tile and stone from cracking.

 Span & Loading